guillezuhe/personalweb/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'guillermocamacho@ugr.es'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I'm Guillermo Camacho, a PhD candidate in Applied Physics at the University of Granada.
+My research focus is on rheology, with special attention to magnetic soft matter.
 {style="text-align: justify;"}